civol/HDLRuby/README.md

 ### How does HDLRuby::High work

-Contrary to descriptions is high-level HDL like SystemVerilog, VHDL or SystemC, HDLRuby::High descriptions are not software-like description of hardware, but are programs meant to produce hardware descriptions.
+Contrary to descriptions in high-level HDL like SystemVerilog, VHDL or SystemC, HDLRuby::High descriptions are not software-like description of hardware, but are programs meant to produce hardware descriptions.
 In other words, while the execution of a common HDL code will result of some simulation of